-King Hezekiah had a thriving kingdom because he put God first in everything that he did. “he held fast to the Lord.
+King Hezekiah had a thriving kingdom because he put God first in everything he did. “he held fast to the Lord.
 He did not depart from following him but kept the commandments that the Lord commanded Moses.”

 In 701 BC, Hezekiah and all of Judah faced a crisis.
 The Assyrians threatened to conquer the city of Jerusalem as they had conquered many other nations in their quest for world domination.
-In one instance, the general Rabshakeh taunted God openly by likening Him to powerless gods from defeated lands.
+In one instance, general Rabshakeh taunted God openly by likening Him to powerless gods from defeated lands.

 Not long after, King Hezekiah became very sick.
 Isaiah told him to set things in order and prepare to die.
-But Hezekiah prayed, appealing God to be merciful and to remember all the good he had done.
+But Hezekiah prayed, appealing to God to be merciful and to remember all the good he had done.
 Before Isaiah had even left King Hezekiah’s home, God told Isaiah to tell Hezekiah that his prayer had been heard and that his life would be extended another fifteen years.
 Isaiah applied a poultice, and Hezekiah was healed.

 In the years after Hezekiah’s illness, he fathered a son, Manasseh, who would turn out to be the most wicked king ever to reign in Judah.
 It is even rumored that Manasseh is the one who murdered Hezekiah’s friend, Isaiah.

-To recap about King Hezekiah’s reign:
+To recap King Hezekiah’s reign:

 Accomplishments of King Hezekiah